NISYSLAB/Emory-BMI-GSoC/README.md

 **9) Planned GSoC work hours**

-GSoC is expected to be a full time job, with 35 hours or more a week of contribution.
+This year, students are expected a 18 hours a week of contribution (as opposed to 2020 and previous editions which expected a full-time commitment of 35 hours).
 Please indicate the work hours (including the timezone), that you hope to work on your project.

 **10) Planned absence/vacation days and other commitments during the GSoC period (including the community bonding period)**